Borago officinalis

 Rainy Side Notes

-Every time I present this seedling to someone, I warn him or her, "Once you have borage, you will always have borage!"
-It does reseed quite generously, but is easy to keep under control.
+When introducing this seedling to someone, I warn them, "Once you have borage, you will always have borage!"
+It reseeds quite generously but is easy to keep under control by deadheading the flowers.

-Harvest the leaves at any time, but harvest the flowers just as they open.
-The flowers can be dried face down on a screen for culinary use, or in silica gel for best color retention, but do not use flowers dried in silica for culinary purposes.
-Borage flowers press beautifully.
+I use fresh leaves for cooking or teas since they lose flavor when dried.
+Harvest the leaves anytime, but harvest the flowers just as they open.
+The flowers can be dried face down on a screen for culinary use.
+You can also dry them in silica gel for best color retention, but do not use these flowers for culinary purposes.
+Borage flowers also press beautifully.

 Photographed in author's garden.